Venryx/react-native-libmuse/README.md

 # react-native-libmuse

-Bridge between libmuse and react-native. (used for my other project)
+Bridge between Muse EEG headsets and custom Android apps. (with passthrough API for react-native)

 NOTE: The NPM package hasn't been updated in a long time, so rather than "npm install ..." below, just clone this repo for the latest version for now.